Antetokounmpo has 52, but Embiid’s 40 lead Sixers over Bucks

 The Bucks got to 3 points twice in the closing seconds, but Embiid and Harris each made two free throws to seal the win.

-Khris Middleton scored 13 points and Brooks Lopez added 11 for the Bucks.
+Middleton had 19 points, Brooks Lopez 14 and Eric Bledsoe 12 for the Bucks.

 Mike Scott hit a wide-open 3 to give the Sixers a 98-86 lead early in the fourth and force the Bucks to burn a timeout.